liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/docs/faq.md

 that), there is no danger in accidentally running it.

-However, if you *really*, *really*, *really* have no choice, and if you follow the rule of ending your test program names with `_test`, you can use the *horrible* hack of sniffing your executable name (`argv[0]` in `main()`) to know whether the code is under test.
+However, if you *really*, *really*, *really* have no choice, and if you follow the rule of ending your test program m_names with `_test`, you can use the *horrible* hack of sniffing your executable name (`argv[0]` in `main()`) to know whether the code is under test.